kratsg/TheAccountant/README.md

                            no verbosity (default: 0)

 classifyEvent options:
-  --minMassJigsaw          Disable the minMass Jigsaw (default: True) --contraBoostJigsaw      Disable the contraBoost Jigsaw (default: True) --hemiJigsaw             Disable the hemi Jigsaw (default: True) --drawDecayTreePlots     Enable to draw the decay tree plots and save the
+  --no-minMassJigsaw       Disable the minMass Jigsaw (default: False) --no-contraBoostJigsaw   Disable the contraBoost Jigsaw (default: False) --no-hemiJigsaw          Disable the hemi Jigsaw (default: True) --drawDecayTreePlots     Enable to draw the decay tree plots and save the
                            canvas in the output ROOT file.
 Please only enable this if running locally. (default: False)